Wednesday, November 13, 2024

 Cancer Musings (Appearance Reactions)

 The part of this cancer journey that's been harder for me than I realized it would be has been absorbing the reactions of friends, family, and coworkers as my physical appearance changes.
 In the past 11 months, I've lost 80+ pounds, lost all my hair, and now have a completely different wardrobe.
 In some situations, I'm wearing a hat, in some situations I'm wearing a wig.
 My face is thinner, which has changed my appearance.
-Even people who know me well sometimes don't recognize me when I walk into a room or they see me out in public unexpectedly.
+Even people who know me well sometimes don't recognize me when I walk into a room or when they see me out in public unexpectedly.

 A couple months ago I was talking to a coworker in the lunchroom who knows me but hasn't seen me for awhile because she works from home most of the time now.
 We were a good 5 minutes into the conversation when I realized she had no idea who I was.
 She finally asked me what department I work in.
 When I told her I was in the training department she looked at me quizzically for a moment trying to absorb that information and place me.
 I'm the only employee in the training department, so I knew it wouldn't take long for her to figure it out.
 And she did.